-If you use Kubuntu then you would have used KATE.
-It's the text editors that comes pre-installed with Kubuntu, popular Linux distribution based on Ubuntu.
-KATE is a lightweight and fast text editors and it can open multiple files simultaneously.
-KATE is simple yet powerful IDE.
-It supports great number of languages and auto-detect the language sets the indentation for document automatically.
+If you use Kubuntu, then you would have used KATE.
+It’s the text editors that come pre-installed with Kubuntu, popular Linux distribution based on Ubuntu.
+KATE is a lightweight and fast text editor, and it can open multiple files simultaneously.

 sudo apt-get install kate

-Now from here the IDEs are even more advanced and robust.
-Let me start with very popular one, Eclipse.
-Eclipse is mostly written in JAVA and it is primarily used for developing JAVA applications.
-But, the language support can be extended by installing plugins.
+Now from here, the IDEs are even more advanced and robust.
+Let me start with a prevalent one, Eclipse.
+Eclipse is mostly written in JAVA, and it is primarily used for developing JAVA applications.
+But, we can extend language support by installing plugins.

 How To Install Eclipse In Linux?

 Brackets is the IDE developed by Adobe developers.
-It is the IDE for you if you're a web designer.
+It is the IDE for you if you’re a web designer.
 There are several awesome features in Brackets that make it stand out.
-Brackets supports plugins to extend functionalities and installing plugins is really easy.
-Just click the third ICON from top right sidebar and it will popup a window showing you popular plugins.
-You can simply click install to install any plugin and you can also search any specific plugin.
+Brackets support plugins to extend functionalities, and installing plugins is really easy.
+Just click the third ICON from the top right sidebar, and it will pop up a window showing you popular plugins.
+You can click install to install any plugin, and you can also search for any specific plugin.

-Beside all the basic features such as auto-indentation, auto-completion and code highlighting, Brackets has advanced features that really help you while you're editing web pages and working with CSS, and some of which features are Inline editing, Editor splitting, plugins and many more.
+Besides all the basic features such as auto-indentation, auto-completion, and code highlighting, Brackets has advanced features that help you while editing web pages and working with CSS.
+Some of these features are Inline editing, Editor splitting, plugins, and many more.

 Brackets has tons of plugins available that provide additional functionalities to Brackets.
-If you're working with JS for example then you can install plugin that helps you with JS code.
-Sometime you also require to create PDF of the code then you install plugin that does so.
+If you’re working with JS, for example, then you can install a plugin that helps you with JS code.
+Sometimes you also require creating a PDF of the code then installing a plugin that does so.
 You can add hundreds of other features by adding plugins.
 Brackets is always adding new plugins to their database.
-Here are some of the popular Brackets Plugins -
+Here are some of the popular Brackets Plugins –

 Emmet High-speed HTML and CSS workflow.